Parvovirus in dogs is a viral illness that is highly contagious. The virus can exhibit itself in two forms:

 The biochemical test and the urinalysis may reveal lymphopenia, electrolyte imbalance, and elevated liver enzymes.
 The abdominal radiograph may exhibit intestinal obstruction, whilst the abdominal ultrasound may display enlarged lymph nodes as well as intestinal segments filled with fluid.
-Significant dehydration and low white blood cell levels are suggestive signs of parvovirus, especially when it is accompanied with bloody faeces.
+Significant dehydration and low white blood cell levels are suggestive signs of parvovirus, especially when it is accompanied by bloody faeces.

 Is Parvovirus Curable?

 Since CPV is a viral disease, there is no actual cure for it.
 The treatment for parvovirus is solely focused on relieving the symptoms and preventing the occurrence of secondary infections.
-Systemic support and intensive therapy are the solutions to recovery.
+Systemic support and intensive therapy are solutions to recovery.